-The Transition Planning coordinator position is a collaborative financial partnership between the Limestone District School Board, developmental service agencies of Frontenac, Lennox, and Addington Counties, Algonquin and Lakeshore Catholic District School Board, and the Ministry of Community & Social Services, Ministry of Children and Youth Services fiscal, annualized grant funding.
+The Transition Planning Coordinator position is a collaborative financial partnership between the Limestone District School Board, developmental service agencies of Frontenac, Lennox, and Addington Counties, Algonquin and Lakeshore Catholic District School Board, and the Ministry of Children, Community & Social Services, annualized grant funding.

 The Limestone District School Board has an established process for students leaving secondary school.
-A comprehensive individualise transition plan is created by the student, the parents/guardians and family members with the support and consultation of the teacher, developmental service agencies, community partners and the Transition Planning Coordinator.
-Developmental Services Ontario is the single point of access for adult developmental services in the province. (eg. Adult respite, personal growth and development, day supports, residential supports, adult protective services, adult community participation funding, and person-directed planning).
+A comprehensive individualized transition plan is created by the student, the parents/guardians and family members with the support and consultation of the teacher, developmental service agencies, community partners and the Transition Planning Coordinator.

+Developmental Services Ontario is the single point of access for adult developmental services in the province. (e.g. adult respite, personal growth and development, day supports, residential supports, adult protective services, adult community participation funding, and person-directed planning).
 Students and their families can apply starting at age 16 years old with the support of the Transition Planning Coordinator, teacher and/or developmental services agency staff.